KxSystems/docs/docs/wp/intraday-writedown/index.md

 LASTTIME:enlist[`]!enlist(0#`)!0#0Nt
 ```

 Initially, the location of the HDB and temporary intraday DB are set, and the tables that need to be written down intraday are defined, as well as the minimum and maximum number of rows to keep in memory.
-This configuration is similar to some of the customisations described in previously for `w.q`, but slightly more granular in that it allows values to be set for each table and for each sym within that table.
+This configuration is similar to some of the customizations described in previously for `w.q`, but slightly more granular in that it allows values to be set for each table and for each sym within that table.
 This is done using a dictionary of dictionaries, which can be easily indexed.

 ```q
 q)MAXTBLSYM:MINTBLSYM:enlist[`]!enlist(0#`)!0#0N